Imtiaz3612/osproject/README.md

 ## 4.Project Result</b>
 <br>
--Getting rid of deadlock by properly synchronizing .
+Getting rid of deadlock by properly synchronizing .
--Meeting need to allocate several resources among several processes in a deadlock-free and starvation-free manner.
+Meeting need to allocate several resources among several processes in a deadlock-free and starvation-free manner.
+The main Objective of this project was to learn the use of semaphore and to understand the concept of deadlock and way to resolve this problem.